cassyclark96/ames-mini-project/README.md

 - Jupyter notebook, python 3

-## Imports

-For this project, I imported a lot of python libraries which included:
+- For this project, the following libraries will need to be imported:
 ```
 import pandas as pd
 import numpy as np